dataesr/bso-publications/doc/bso.md

 The French Open Science Monitor is a tool that aims at steering the Open Science policy in France.
 As such, it produces statistics that are analyzed over time, and it has to focus on "French" productions.
-Also, as stated in [@coso_feedback_2018], we want to use only public or open datasources, contrary to other monitoring systems like the German open access monitor (@refurl https://open-access-monitor.de/open-access) which relies on partially on proprietary databases.
+Also, as stated in [@coso_feedback_2018], we want to use only public or open datasources, contrary to other monitoring systems like the German open access monitor [https://open-access-monitor.de/open-access](https://open-access-monitor.de/open-access) which relies on partially on proprietary databases.
 As the monitor perimeter is not defined by these selective databases, there are only two limits to the imposed to the scope of the monitor :

  - **only publications with at least one author who has a French affiliation** are considered.
 Conversely, the nationality of the authors does not play a role in the selection.
 This choice raises the issue of access to affiliation information: affiliation metadata